Avril112113/SSSWTool/readme.md

 ## [Releases](https://github.com/Avril112113/SSSWTool/releases)
 See the [releases](https://github.com/Avril112113/SSSWTool/releases) for download.
-If you want to use `ssswtool` from anywhere, consider adding it to your PATH (the directory containing `ssswtool.bat`).
+If you want to easily use `ssswtool` from anywhere, consider adding it to your PATH, see the [Adding To Path](#adding-to-path) section.
-See [usage](#Usage) for how to use this tool.
+See [usage](#Usage) below for how to use this tool.

 ## Usage
-Requires to be run in a cmd prompt.
+Requires to be run in a terminal (cmd or powershell or example).
 If `ssswtool` was added to your PATH, you can use `ssswtool` directly, otherwise replace it with the path to `ssswtool.bat`.

 1. Create a new project with `ssswtool new addon ./some_addon_name`.